Introduction to Surveying

 - Perform all duties safely and professionally in accordance with relevant industry standards.

-- High School Graduation Diploma or equivalent and currently working in the surveying industry.
+- High School Graduation Diploma or equivalent.

 - Applicants must be Canadian citizens or permanent residents ages 18+.